 Developed by actual clinicians, Calculate helps you understand research easier.
 It also has the capability to adapt to your described focus as a hospital.
 It also has over 200 calculators and decision tools for helping make data-driven decisions.

 Your staff is going to thank you for implementing this app.
 AirStrip helps your physicians monitor their patients from anywhere ensuring your patient care is at its best.
 Physicians can review vitals, labs, medications, and even allergies using this app.
 You can also use this app to view your patient’s monitoring data and have insightful discussions with your staff about important issues like response time and active treatment methods.

 Even though a hospital may not be your traditional business setting, as an Administrator you need to stay current on best practices, management articles and how to run your hospital more profitability and with maximal impact on your customers (i.e. patients).

 The Harvard Business Review is a conglomerate of articles written by accomplished business professionals.
 The next time you have some downtime, you can read articles about things like revenue budgeting, managing your staff, leadership and much more.

 Do you have a problem with physicians being able to explain complicated heart conditions to their patients?
 Use CardioTeach to simplify the process by answering questions on the spot.

 It includes visual aids and other information about a patients’ heart condition so they are more informed about what the recovery or treatment plan is.

-Hopefully, this list gives you an idea of helpful apps you can use either on your own or in collaboration with your staff.
+Hopefully, this list gives you an idea of helpful health management apps you can use either on your own or in collaboration with your staff.
 With access to a tablet or smartphone, you and your staff can help your hospital run smoother and provide better care for your patients.
 Check these apps out today and see which of them may make your life easier!